PHARMACY CLEANROOM SOLUTION

 Ensure full compliance with U.S. regulations for compounding pharmacies with our turnkey cleanroom solutions.

-Why U.S. Pharmacies Need USP-Compliant Cleanrooms
+Why Pharmacies Need USP-Compliant Cleanrooms

 Pharmacies in the United States are required to follow USP <797> and USP <800> standards for compounding sterile and hazardous drugs.
 These regulations aim to ensure the safety of patients and healthcare workers, minimize contamination risks, and control exposure to hazardous substances.